Sculpture: Add or Subtract

 Portrait of George Bernard Shaw (Fig. 8-21, Bronze ) developed “painterly” surface effects to another level.

-Carved-stone shapes of Monkey (Fig. 8-28, 1939/left) by J. Flannagan and Happy Landing, by A. Goodelman (Fig. 8-29, right) appear more massive than their modest physical dimensions.
+Carved-stone shapes of Monkey (Fig. 8-28, 1939, top) by J. Flannagan and Happy Landing, by A. Goodelman (Fig. 8-29, above) appear more massive than their modest physical dimensions.

-Stoneware clay (Terra Cotta) is used by Betty Davenport Ford to create almost life size Reclining Gazelle (Fig. 8-32, top) and Puma (Fig. 8-33,) which entail both additive and subtractive phases.
+Stoneware clay (Terra Cotta) is used by Betty Davenport Ford to create almost life size Reclining Gazelle (Fig. 8-32, top) and Puma (Fig. 8-33, above) which entail both additive and subtractive phases.

 Pottery Bull of Persian origin (Fig. 8-37, 1,000 B.C.) demonstrates communicative power of primitive icon fashioned from Terra Cotta.

-While Rodin’s Bur ghers of Calais (Fig. 8-43, top/bronze) required complex “indirect” process, narrative Deposition by Barbara Lekberg (Fig. 8-44, welded steel) achieved “narration” by “direct” process.
+While Rodin’s Bur ghers of Calais (Fig. 8-43, top, bronze) required complex “indirect” process, narrative Deposition by Barbara Lekberg (Fig. 8-44, above, welded steel) achieved “narration” by “direct” process.